FaazTechSolutions/Apps4xDocs-Docusaurus/my-website/docs/Collection/Collection.md

 **4. Save the Collection**

   - Once all fields are completed, Click continue button.
-It will take to you create entity and it's fields.
+It will take to you create entity and to create needed fields.

   - If you're ready to create entity and it's fields, then you can proceed with the flow.